 The Ordnance Survey map of 1890 shows that there would have been a shed over the far end of the triangle, probably where we can see a modern wall today.
 Here the line ran for another 10 metres further back, but this section is not now exposed.
 At the far end we can see a wooden hatch that covers an ash pit.
 The conserved tramway is 13.8 metres long, the rails are 1.3m wide and the original stone sets (cobbles) are still on show.

-in 1898 Darwen Corporation took over the running of the tramway and converted it to an electric line two years later.
+In 1898 Darwen Corporation took over the running of the tramway and converted it to an electric line two years later.
+This was overseen by the then mayor of Darwen, Dr. James Todd Ballantyne who lived at Holker House (see our page here).
 In 1901 the line was extended to Hoddlesden.
 It seems incredible that the steam version of the tramway only lasted nine years.
 Within the next twenty years the electrical trams themselves were under competitive pressure from the new buses.

 Twin public tramway waiting rooms (or shelters) were opened in 1903, and can still be seen in the centre of Darwen today.
 Constructed from sandstone in early Edwardian ‘baroque’ style, each is topped by a copper dome now showing the familiar green ‘verdigris’ colour.
 One of the buildings was for women and the other for men.The ladies room had an internal entrance that led to toilets, while the gents had an external toilet entrance.
 At the back of the mens was the tramway parcel office.